HannesOlszewski/mi102-labs/wordpress-modsecurity-fail2ban/README.md

 - Docker

 ## How to run
-1. Modify `compose.yml` wordpress service to start with standard `wordpress` image once.
+1. Modify `compose.yml` wordpress service to start with standard `wordpress` image once
-    - Go to `localhost:8080` and setup wordpress.
+    - `docker compose up`, go to `localhost:8080` and setup wordpress
-2. Change wordpress image back to custom `hannesolszewski/wordpress-modsecurity` image, this will be build from `Dockerfile`
+2. Change wordpress image back to custom `hannesolszewski/wordpress-modsecurity` image
-3. Build docker image `docker build -t hannesolszewski/wordpress-modsecurit .` from `Dockerfile`
+3. Build docker image `docker build -t hannesolszewski/wordpress-modsecurit .` It will be build from `Dockerfile` and
-    - Will setup ModSecurity2
+    - sets up ModSecurity2
-    - Will setup Fail2Ban and filter for 403's
+    - sets up Fail2Ban and filter for 403's
 4. Use `docker compose up`
-5. Wordpress is available under `localhost:8000`
+5. Wordpress is now available under `localhost:8080`
 6. Doing any XSS will trigger ip-ban after 3 retries, scripts below.

 ## Shutdown / cleanup